 What injuries have you had (particularly in your head and neck region?)
 Do you have any neurological (brain, spinal cord, nerve, or muscle) problems?
 Do you smoke cigarettes or use e-cigs, JUUL, etc.?

-Yes How many daily?For how many years?
+Yes How many daily?

-No

-Previously

 For how many years?

-Do you drink alcoholic beverages?
+NoPreviously For how many years?
+How many daily?
+Do you drink alcoholic beverages?YesNo How much?

-Yes

-No

-How much?

-No

-No

 How often?
 How many cups of coffee, tea, or other caffeinated beverages do you drink per day?
 Do you work around chemicals on a regular basis?
-Yes No If yes, please explain:

-CURRENT VOCAL USAGE

-How many people reside in your home?
+Yes No If yes, please explain: CURRENT VOCAL USAGE How many people reside in your home?
 Is anyone in your home hearing-impaired?
 Please describe your home environment (i.e. noisy, large, dusty, etc.)